deepjavalibrary/djl/docs/pytorch/how_to_convert_your_model_to_torchscript.md

 torch.jit.save(converted, "cliptext.pt")
 ```

-You can trace by using the `torch.traceModule` function.
+You can trace by using the `torch.jit.trace_module` function.

 To run inference with such model in DJL, you could provide a placeholder NDArray like below: